nevanscott/uxui0120/_outcomes/1x1-gemma-1.md

 ---

-You have to have your first 1x1 with Gemma before TBD.
-You can schedule it in her calendar (the link will be sent on Slack).
+You have to have your first 1x1 with Carla.
+You can schedule it in her calendar.

-In order to be able to participate to the Hiring week, you have two mandatory meetings with Gemma.
+In order to be able to participate in the Hiring fair, you have two mandatory meetings with Career Services.
 This is the first one.